 - Use an application shell (or app shell) architecture that instantly loads on the users’ screens, similar to native applications.

-Progressive Web Apps should not be confused with Responsive Web Design.
-Progressive Web Apps have responsive capabilities because they can adapt to different screen sizes, but their unique value proposition are the features that make them app-like.
+Progressive web apps on WordPress should not be confused with Responsive Web Design.
+Progressive web apps have responsive capabilities because they can adapt to different screen sizes, but their unique value proposition are the features that make them app-like.

 Are PWAs the solution for engaging mobile web users?